ThinkDataEd/student/docs/unit1/lesson2.md

     100. <strong style="color: red;">Describe some differences among the team posters and your visualization.
 How were the data organized differently across the visualizations?</strong>

-    100. <strong style="color: red;">What information was available about the stick figures on each card?</strong>
+    100. <strong style="color: red;">What information was available about the Stick Figures on each card?</strong>

     100. <strong style="color: red;">Which representations made it easy to see what (or who) the objects were that were observed?
-Which representations made it easy to see whether different stick figures had different characteristics?</strong>
+Which representations made it easy to see whether different Stick Figures had different characteristics?</strong>

-    100. <strong style="color: red;">Which representation makes it easiest to see which stick figure is tallest?</strong>
+    100. <strong style="color: red;">Which representation makes it easiest to see which Stick Figure is tallest?</strong>

-    100. <strong style="color: red;">If you were handed a blank stick figure and knew only the person's name, could you fill in the rest of the information?</strong>
+    100. <strong style="color: red;">If you were handed a blank Stick Figure and knew only the person's name, could you fill in the rest of the information?</strong>

-8. The general categories of information, such as a person’s height, are called **variables**.
+8. The general categories of information about a person or thing, such as a person’s height, are called **variables**.
 Variables are simply characteristics of an object or person.
 As statisticians, we use variable names to organize data into a simplified form so that a computer can read them.
-This will be discussed further in Lesson 3.
+This will be discussed further in [Lesson 3](lesson3.md).